Chapter 8-L: Substance Abuse

 A peer to peer education program utilizing the power of young people to influence the decisions of their peers.
 Many schools have SADD chapters made up of students who work to educate their peers about the dangers associated with a variety of issues including alcohol, tobacco & other drugs, HIV/AIDS & violence.

-Baltimore County Police Department - Drug Abuse Resistance Education (D.A.R.E.)
+Baltimore County Police Department - School Resource Officer Program (S.R.O.)

 700 East Joppa Road